 Can Dogs Eat Potatoes?

-While your dog shouldn’t eat any delicious french fries, buttery mashed potatoes, or crispy hash browns, they can enjoy potatoes when prepared correctly!
+While your dog shouldn’t eat any delicious french fries, buttery mashed potatoes, or crispy hash browns, dogs can enjoy potatoes when prepared correctly!
 In fact, potatoes are filled with a variety of nutritious vitamins and minerals, including B Vitamins, Potassium, Iron, Magnesium, and Vitamin C, all of which work together to keep your dog healthy and happy for as long as possible!

 However, before you start giving your dog a spud as a snack, let’s put the potato in the hot seat (otherwise known as a hot potato!) and explore how to best feed it to your pooch.